-Mary Goodrich Nix is an attorney and partner at Holland & Knight, where she manages complex commercial, employment, and trade secret matters for publicly traded and privately held companies, including Fortune 500, middle market companies, and startups in a variety of industries.
+Mary Goodrich Nix is an attorney and partner at Holland & Knight, where she manages complex commercial, employment, franchise, and trade secret litigation and transactional matters for publicly traded and privately held companies, including Fortune 500, middle market companies, and startups in a variety of industries.

-Ms. Nix has extensive courtroom experience, including multiple jury trials, bench trials, and injunction hearings.
-Ms. Nix also has arbitrated numerous cases throughout Texas and in other parts of the country.
+Ms. Nix has extensive courtroom experience, including multiple jury trials, bench trials and injunction evidentiary hearings.
+She has arbitrated numerous cases throughout Texas and in other parts of the country.
 For corporate clients with multistate operations, Ms. Nix manages nationwide legal teams to ensure a consistent approach to litigating when disputes cross state borders.
 She has also frequently worked with international organizations to oversee the pursuit or defense of domestic allegations.

 Ms. Nix is a co-chair of the firm's Trade Secrets and Restrictive Covenants Team, and is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.

 Ms. Nix has recently been invited to serve on the Sedona Conference's newest working group, Working Group 12: Trade Secrets.
-She is part of the drafting team for "Topic 4: Protecting Trade Secrets in Litigation About Them" and will be speaking on this topic in November at the Sedona Conference Inaugural Meeting for Working Group 12.
+She is part of the drafting team for "Topic 4: Protecting Trade Secrets in Litigation About Them."

-In addition, Ms. Nix has extensive experience representing employers in a wide variety of regulatory compliance, litigation, and transactional matters affecting the employer/employee relationship.
-She has successfully defended companies in administrative proceedings, litigation and arbitrations over claims of discrimination, harassment, retaliation, overtime class action, medical leave disputes, breach of contract claims, privacy violation claims, wage and benefit disputes, fiduciary duty violations, and more.
-Ms. Nix has worked successfully with the U.S. Equal Employment Opportunity Commission (EEOC), the U.S. Department of Labor (DOL), the Texas Workforce Commission, and several other federal, state, and local government agencies when a client is the subject of a complaint.
-Advocacy in this area includes responding to the complaint, negotiating where appropriate, and handling administrative hearings.
+Ms. Nix has extensive experience representing employers in a wide variety of regulatory compliance, litigation and transactional matters affecting the employer/employee relationship.
+She has successfully defended companies in administrative proceedings, litigation and arbitrations over claims of discrimination, harassment, retaliation, overtime class action, medical leave disputes, breach of contract claims, privacy violation claims, wage and benefit disputes, fiduciary duty violations and more.
+Ms. Nix has worked successfully with the U.S. Equal Employment Opportunity Commission (EEOC), the U.S. Department of Labor (DOL), the Texas Workforce Commission (TWC) and several other federal, state and local government agencies when a client is the subject of a complaint.
+Advocacy in this area includes responding to the complaint, negotiating where appropriate and advocating for her clients in administrative hearings.

 Ms. Nix has been hired by corporate boards to handle internal, confidential investigations where the claims involve employment matters.
-She also has been hired by other law firms to serve as an expert witness in employment matters related to nuanced legal issues where expertise is needed for a judge or jury.
+She also has been hired to consult on legal strategy in ongoing noncompete and trade secret matters and disputes, and has been hired to provide expert opinions on nuanced legal issues to aid arbitrators, judges and juries in employment matters.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.